List of reptiles of Lesotho

 This is a list of the reptile species recorded in Lesotho.
-There are 17 reptile species in Lesotho, of which 0 are critically endangered, 0 are endangered, 0 are vulnerable and 2 are near-threatened.
+There are 17 reptile species in Lesotho, of which 2 are classified as near threatened.
 This list is derived from the Reptile Database which lists species of reptile and includes those reptiles that have recently been classified as extinct (since 1500 AD).
-The taxonomy and naming of the individual species is based on those currently used by The Reptile Database as of 22 September 2011 and supplemented by the Common Names and taxonomy from the IUCN where no Reptile Database article was available.
+The taxonomy and naming of the individual species is based on those currently used by the Reptile Database as of 22 September 2011 and supplemented by the common names and taxonomy from the IUCN where no Reptile Database article was available.

-The following tags are used to highlight specific species' conservation status as assessed by the IUCN:
+The following tags are used to highlight species' conservation status as assessed by the International Union for Conservation of Nature: